honthao/bird-classifier/README.md

 1. Change the pretrained model
     * The model used in the tutorial was ResNet18, achieving _% of accuracy
     * The model I used is ResNet50, achieving _% of accuracy
-2. Tweak data transformations before training
+2. Tweak data transformations
-3. Experiment with different number of epochs and learning rates
+3. Tuning hyperparameters

 ### Data Preparation